YCloudYUSA/yusaopeny_memberships/README.md

 `composer config minimum-stability dev`
 `composer require ycloudyusa/yusaopeny_memberships`

+If you have error when installing commerce module no campability with inline_entity_form use this command:
+`composer require "drupal/inline_entity_form:2.0.0-rc10 as 1.0"`

 We strongly recomment to use composer, because OpenY Membership project requires a lot of dependencies.

 You need to build styles using this commands